sakiz01/Telegram-Image-Archiver/README.md

 ```

 ## How to run:
-To run Telegram Picture Archiver:
+First, make sure you specified the API ID, API key and options accordingly.
+After that, to run Telegram Picture Archiver:
 ```
 python3 TPA.py
 ```